 Jabra Talk 5 BT2046 review

-The Talk 5 is an in-ear headset and so can be worn without the earhook.
-I was a bit skeptical about how well that would work, but I did try it on without the hook and had no problems with it for the most part.
-After the initial fears that it would fall off, I got used to having it hang in there by itself.
+The Talk 5 is an in-ear headset and so can be worn without the ear hook.
+I was a bit sceptical about how well that would work, but I did try it on without the hook and had no problems with it for the most part.
+After the initial fears that it would fall off, I got used to having it hang in there all by itself.

 Audio quality is good.
 It isn’t horrible and neither it is spectacular.
 But it is good enough for most scenarios excpet the noisiest.

 No A2DP Profile

 If you want a Bluetooth headset that supports media playback, i.e., listening to music from your phone, this is not one.
 It does not support A2DP, which is the BT profile that makes audio streaming possible.
 The BT2046 headset uses the older Bluetooth 2.1 standard.
 This model is strictly for calls.

 It has only one button, the horizontal strip with “Jabra” inscribed on it – and that is used both as a power button and as an Answer/End call button.
 Press and hold it to power it on and off.
 When a call is incoming, tap it to answer the call.
 To end an ongoing call, use the same acction – a tap on the button.

 The LED light that lights up in blue to indicate charging is also located on this same button button.
 It also flashes the same colour to indicate an incoming call.

 The Jabra Talk 5 does not have volume buttons.
 To control in-call volume, you have to use your connected phone’s volume buttons.

 What will the Jabra talk 5 cost you? $19.99 only.
 It is available on online stores like Jumia, Amazon and others, as well as at brick-and-mortar retail stores.